 Drinking Caffeine is a frequently updated tech commentary by Martyn Chamberlin.

-I’m Martyn Chamberlin, a software developer.
+I’m Martyn Chamberlin, a Christ follower and software developer.
 I have an Associates of Science in Information Technology from Oklahoma State University Institute of Technology and a Bachelor of Science in Computer Science from Northeastern State University.
 My days are filled writing software and solving real-world problems.
 This perspective is what drives the contents of Drinking Caffeine.

 Apps & Projects

 Most of the software I write is closed source and for others, but here are some viewable projects that I’ve worked on.

 Yearly - Yearly is an iPhone app that lets you systematically read your Bible in a year, with daily readings from both the Old Testament and the New Testament.

 Distance - Distance is a tool that connects to Strava’s API and lets you know how far ahead or behind you are for a custom mileage goal in cycling or running for the current year.